clear-route/forge/README.md

 - [ ] Advanced executor implementations (HTTP API server, Slack bot, etc.)
 - [ ] Agent collaboration and handoffs

+See [Roadmap](docs/community/roadmap.md) for detailed plans.

 ## License

-This project is licensed under the Apache License 2.0 - see the [`LICENSE`](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments